thriveweb/glass/content/pages/about.md

         It really is Hollywood on the Gold Coast!!
       image: >-
         https://ucarecdn.com/cadfde72-dd30-4954-9390-54585824004c/-/crop/1365x1326/0,0/-/preview/
-      title: Actors
+      title: Glass Actors
     - content: >-
-        Glass extras work daily on exciting film sets, maintaining our high level of professionalism we are known for!
+        Our Extras work daily on exciting film sets, maintaining our high level of professionalism we are known for!
       image: 'https://ucarecdn.com/b6a70455-9ea7-43b6-89f4-ef1d4fb8c678/'
-      title: Extras
+      title: Glass Extras
     - content: >-
         Glass studios is an all purpose photography studio, perfect for lifestyle, head shots, commercials and ecommerce shoots!!